CIRES-Geomagnetism/wmm/README.md

 model.setup_env(lat, lon, alt, unit="m", msl=False)
 ```

-#### Get the magnetic elements
+#### Get the geomagnetic elements

-After setting up the time and coordinates for WMM model, you can get the all magnetic elements by
+After setting up the time and coordinates for the WMM model, you can get all the geomagnetic elements by

 ```
 mag_map = model.get_all()